 Crossroads

-Photograph showing the American Legion Parade in Kansas City, Missouri.
+Photograph showing the reviewing stand in front of The Kansas City Star building for the American Legion Parade in Kansas City, Missouri.
 This parade, along with the Liberty Memorial dedication, took place over three days in late 1921: October 30, 31 and November 1st.
-This vantage point faces north on the east side of Grand Avenue (now Grand Boulevard) between 17th Street and 18th Street.
+Gen. Jacques of Belgium, Gen.

 Circa 1932 photograph with side view of City Ice Company of Kansas City delivery truck.
 Described as "Chevrolet truck with insulated body used for delivery of ice cubes.